-Studies show that companies are more likely to call back a candidate who has a name that’s more commonly associated with White people.
+Studies show that companies are more likely to call back a candidate who has a name that’s more commonly associated with white people.

 Black workers reportedly account for 26% of EEOC discrimination claims...but only make up 13% of the workforce.
-Many of these claims detail racism, from the specific work employees are assigned (eg: getting more difficult assignments than White coworkers) to how much they’re paid compared to White counterparts.
+Many of these claims detail racism, from the specific work employees are assigned (eg: getting more difficult assignments than white coworkers) to how much they’re paid compared to white counterparts.

-Black Americans are more likely to be unemployed or have low-paying jobs compared to White Americans.
+Black Americans are more likely to be unemployed or have low-paying jobs compared to white Americans.
 That’s in part due to education disparities.
-But studies show Black workers earn less than White workers even when they have the same education.
+But studies show Black workers earn less than white workers even when they have the same education.
 That brings us to the fact that…

-There’s also the racial wage gap: the Economic Policy Institute says that in 2017, Black men made about 70 cents for every $1 their White counterpart made.
-The gap is especially large when it comes to Black women, who in 2017 made about 61 cents for every $1 a White man made.
+There’s also the racial wage gap: the Economic Policy Institute says that in 2017, Black men made about 70 cents for every $1 their white counterpart made.
+The gap is especially large when it comes to Black women, who in 2017 made about 61 cents for every $1 a white man made.

 The EEOC says discrimination is more likely to happen in a less diverse workspace.
 Diversity and inclusion experts say employers need to make a more conscious effort to hire Black workers.
 Retention is also key, because that’ll help Black employees grow and develop their careers and get promoted into high-level positions, where they can be part of companies’ decision-making processes.
 Referrals can also make a difference.
 Research shows that one-third of jobs have been filled by referrals.
-But one study found women of color are 35% less likely to receive a referral than White men.
+But one study found women of color are 35% less likely to receive a referral than whhite men.
 One thing that’s certain is that inequality in employment also leads to…

-Disparities in housing, education, and employment have all contributed to the large wealth gap that exists today between Black and White Americans.
-In 2016, the median wealth of White households = $171,000.
+Disparities in housing, education, and employment have all contributed to the large wealth gap that exists today between Black and white Americans.
+In 2016, the median wealth of white households = $171,000.
 That’s 10 times higher than the median wealth of Black households, which = $17,100.
 Yes, 10 times.
 US census data from 2018 shows that about 1 in 5 Black people in the US live in poverty.
 Inheritance also contributes to the wealth gap.
-The Federal Reserve says that not only are White Americans twice as likely to receive an inheritance than Black Americans, but it’s also usually much larger.
+The Federal Reserve says that not only are white Americans twice as likely to receive an inheritance than Black Americans, but it’s also usually much larger.
 This sets up the next generation of Black Americans to fall financially behind.